Heath Scotland: Carlton

+In September 2019, five years after his retirement his playing career, he gave an interview on SEN radio station and reflected on his time at Carlton stating "To be honest, I think it was a poor decision to sack Brett Ratten as senior coach" and "I was always disappointed that happened to Ratts" and "I thought Ratts was doing a great job, I think we might've won 11 games in 2012, we just missed finals, we had a lot of injuries" and "I think Carlton acted on the opportunity to get Mick Malthouse too quickly as senior coach".
+Scotland then praised his former senior coach Ratten at Carlton stating "For me, as a player and now a young coach, you learn from the coaches you've had and he was probably the man I learnt the most from in my time in playing".

 Personal life

 Scotland is married to wife Alisha.
 They have two sons, Tyler and Riley.

 During January 2012, Scotland was involved in a brawl at the Mulwala Ski Club near Yarrawonga, which left one man unconscious.
 In April 2012, he was formally charged with common assault, assault occasioning actual bodily harm and violent disorder relating to the incident.
 At the court hearing in October 2012, he pleaded guilty to assault, and was placed on a two-year good behaviour bond with a conviction.